California State University: California State University

 Meanwhile, various problems with the 400 Golden Shore building forced the chancellor's office to move to a new building after only 22 years.
 The solution was to trade spaces with the parking lot across the street to the north, a site with better soil conditions.
 In spring 1998, CSU moved into its current headquarters at 401 Golden Shore, then demolished the old building and turned its site into a parking lot.

 In 1995, California Maritime Academy joined the California State University system as the twenty-second campus.
 In 2015 it was renamed as California State University Maritime Academy.

 In May 2020, it was announced that all 23 institutions within the CSU system would host majority-online courses in the Fall 2020 semester as a result of the COVID-19 pandemic and the impact of the pandemic on education.

 Near the end of 2022, the CSU actively opposed the proposed expansion of the California Community Colleges' right to confer a limited number of four-year bachelor's degrees.
 The community colleges involved noted how ironic it was for CSU to be pushing back against them, in light of CSU's long-running battle with UC over the right to award the doctorate.

 In July 2023, CSU's systemwide Title IX compliance was harshly criticized in a report prepared by the Cozen O'Connor law firm at the request of the Board of Trustees (at a cost of over $1 million) and separately in another report prepared by the California State Auditor at the request of the Legislature.
 The Cozen report found that CSU's legal department and Title IX coordinators were severely understaffed.
 Cozen reported there was a widespread perception throughout the CSU system that "individual campus administrators act to protect the interests of the institution rather than care for the individuals who have been harmed".

 In January 2024, CSU faculty including professors, lecturers, counselors, librarians and coaches began a system-wide strike.
 The strike, which consisted of 30,000 CSU faculty members and affected all of CSU's 23 campuses, was set to be held for five days, with faculty members seeking a 12% pay increase.
 The strike, which ended after less than a day, resulted in a tentative agreement with two 5% pay increases (one retroactive to July 1, 2023 and one planned for July 1, 2024) as well as extended parental leave, more increases for lower-paid faculty, and more benefits.
 Support for the agreement among faculty has been mixed.

-In 2025, the number of CSU campuses shrank by one, as Cal Poly, San Luis Obispo absorbed Cal State University Maritime Academy, which became an off-campus branch by the name of Cal Poly, Maritime Academy.

-Today, the campuses of the CSU system include comprehensive universities and polytechnic universities along with the only maritime academy in the western United States.
+In 2025, collapsing enrollment at Cal Maritime Academy forced its merger into Cal Poly San Luis Obispo, bringing the number of CSU campuses to 22.
+The Vallejo university was split into two branches, the Solano campus and Cal Poly Maritime Academy.